-This bug was first identified in 2016 when the iPhone 6 model was originally released.
+This bug was first identified in 2016 when the iPhone 6 model was released initially.
 Owners of the iPhone 6S model may experience this problem as well.

 If you own an iPhone 6S that experiences random shutdown problems, then contact Apple.
 The company offers free battery replacements that will fix the problem immediately.
 If you own an iPhone 6, unfortunately, there is no solution to the problem.
 Apple no longer offers battery replacements for the iPhone 6.
 Either you will have to keep the battery above 30% at all times, or you will have to upgrade to a newer model.